 As Hong Kong consumers’ preference in spirits continues to evolve, companies have learned to understand the importance of appealing to their increasingly sophisticated tastes.
 Adjusting products and tailoring marketing approaches to the needs of the existing consumer groups in the market are more vital than ever.
+This article discusses the different groups of liquor consumers in Hong Kong, what they like, and how to appeal to them.

-Liquor Consumer Groups in Hong Kong
+Liquor Consumers in Hong Kong

 The Adventurous, Social Liquor Enthusiasts

-These are the younger generations of Hong Kongers, the Millennials (age 23 to 38) and Gen Z (age 22 below).
+These are the younger generations of Hong Kongers, Millennials (age 23 to 38) and Gen Z (age 22 below).
 They are the experimenter group, with liquors purchases largely influenced by factors like alcohol percentage and flavor innovation.
 This group is less committed and passionate about popular brands, preferring to explore new tastes and combinations.
 They love sipping alcohol while dining out and socializing with friends.

 The Adventurous, Social Spirits Enthusiasts are gearing away from the alcohols that their parents or grandparents like.
 Instead, they are always on the search for something new, but with the same high quality and sophistication.
 There is an obvious decline in popularity with classics like brandy and cognac among these young consumers.
 As they become more exposed to the Western lifestyle, they have begun to enjoy the taste of other spirits like rum, vodka, tequila.